 The ‘su’ stands for switch user or substitute user.
-It is a command used to switch from one account to another.
+It is a command which we use to switch from one account to another.
 The command includes a ‘-L’ option which stands for looping until a correct username and password combination is entered.

 A local attacker can exploit su command’s -L option to log in as himself, but with another user’s login class (except for root’s login class if the attacker is not in the group “wheel”) and gain his privileges.
 This happens due to a logical error in ‘su’ command’s primary functions where the ‘class’ variable is set once and never reset as shown below:

-From the above code, we can conclude that any user for instance ‘secpod’ (who is a member of the group “wheel”) can log in with root’s login class using this vulnerability thereby increasing its resource limits.
+From the above code, we can arrive at the conclusion that any user for instance ‘secpod’ (who is a member of the group “wheel”) can log in with root’s login class using this vulnerability thereby increasing its resource limits.

 Given below is a user ‘secpod’ with resource limit of 512.

 Exploitation using ‘su’ command’s -L option leads to increase in resource limit to 1310 for same user ‘secpod’ as shown below,

 xlock utility is used to lock the X server till the user enters the password at the keyboard.
 On OpenBSD, /usr/X11R6/bin/xlock is installed by default and has set-group-ID of ‘auth‘, but without ‘set-user-ID’. ‘set user ID’ and ‘set group ID’ are Unix access rights flags that allow users to run an execution code with the permissions of the executable’s owner or group respectively.

 The vulnerability exists within the xlock utility in OpenBSD within ‘xenocara/lib/mesa/src/loader/loader.c’ which mishandles dlopen function.
 Thus, the following check used is incomplete and should have used issetugid() instead.